 - MEP ID The identifier of a remote MEP that is the target of a delaymeasure message.
-(Range: 1-8191) - Count The number of times to retry sending the message if no response is received before the specified timeout.
+(Range: 1-8191) - MAC Address MAC address of a remote MEP that is the target of a delaymeasure message.
+This address can be entered in either of the following formats: xx-xx-xx-xx-xx or xxxxxxxxxxxx - Count The number of times to retry sending the message if no response is received before the specified timeout.
 (Range: 1-5; Default: 5) - Packet Size The size of the delay-measure message.
 (Range: 64-1518 bytes; Default: 64 bytes) - Interval The transmission delay between delay-measure messages.
 (Range: 1-5 seconds; Default: 1 second) - Timeout The timeout to wait for a response.
 (Range: 1-5 seconds; Default: 5 seconds)